titoiride/ALaDyn/doc/BUILD.md

 ```

 5) Restart the PC if required by chocolatey after the latest step
 6) Install PGI 18.10 from the [official website](https://www.pgroup.com/products/community.htm) (the community edition is enough and is free; NOTE: install included MS-MPI, but avoid JRE and Cygwin).
-Note that from some time it was necessary to activate license for PGI 18.10 Community Edition (rename the file `%PROGRAMFILES%\PGI\license.dat-COMMUNITY-18.10` to `%PROGRAMFILES%\PGI\license.dat`)
+Note that for some time it was necessary to activate license for PGI 18.10 Community Edition (renaming the file `%PROGRAMFILES%\PGI\license.dat-COMMUNITY-18.10` to `%PROGRAMFILES%\PGI\license.dat`)
 7) Define a work folder, which we will call `WORKSPACE` in this tutorial: this could be a "Code" folder in our home, a "cpp" folder on our desktop, whatever you want.
 Create it if you don't already have, using your favourite method (mkdir in Powershell, or from the graphical interface in explorer).
 We will now define an environment variable to tell the system where our folder is.
 Please note down its full path.
 Open a Powershell (as a standard user) and type

 ```PowerShell